cdegeorge/CSIII/README.md

 Reads in class rosters and prints all students and the classes they are in.

 ### Lab 5 - Associative Class Roster
-operates the same way as Lab 4 but uses the associative containers maps
+operates the same way as Lab 4 but uses the associative containers maps.

+### Lab 6 - Apple/Orange Sort
+Orange: filters a vector of fruit and prints the colors of the oranges.
+Apple: Take user input and filters a vector of apples based on it.